Alipsa/r2md/README.md

 ```
 ### Plots

-The embedded technique is used for plots.
-Behind the scenes the plot is exported to a file which is
+The embedded technique is also used for plots.
+Behind the scenes the plot is exported to a png file which is
 then embedded using the same technique as for md.imgEmbed().
 Note thet the function name for the plot
 (e.g. plot, barplot, hist etc.) is *separated* from the arguments of the function.
 Here is an example of a barplot: